 Beginning with the 1985 edition, HHS and USDA have appointed a Dietary Guidelines Advisory Committee (DGAC) consisting of nationally recognized experts in the field of nutrition and health.
 The charge to the Committee is to review the scientific and medical knowledge current at the time.
 The Committee then prepares a report for the Secretaries that provides recommendations for the next edition of the Dietary Guidelines based on their review of current literature.

-DGAC Meeting 6 is tentatively scheduled for one or more days during November 5-7, 2014.
+DGAC Meeting 7 is tentatively scheduled for December 15, 2014.

-The fifth meeting of the 2015 Dietary Guidelines Advisory Committee (DGAC) was held on September 16-17, 2014.
-Check out the Meeting Online Notebook to see the agenda and other meeting materials.
+The sixth meeting of the 2015 Dietary Guidelines Advisory Committee (DGAC) was held by webcast on November 7, 2014.
+Check out the Meeting Online Notebook to see the recorded webcast, agenda, and other meeting materials.

 Meeting 1 (June 13-14, 2013)